JHDeerin/notesPageTest/rawNotes/cs4510_automataComplexity/3_yetMoreTMsPvNP_1_16_20.md

         - When we have a single-tape, we have the issue that variables can be arbitrarily long - and when we have an infinitely-long tape, that means they can be INFINITELY long!
 There's no such thing as an integer overflow in these things!
             - "States act like flowcharts, not like variables; we can't store things in our states"
         - So, having a 2nd tape, we can actually start doing stuff like having counter variables, etc, because we now have an infinite-length tape to store them on!
-            - "In your first homework, when I gave you the Turing Machine, probably everyone's first reaction was to "
+            - "In your first homework, when I gave you the Turing Machine, probably everyone's first reaction was to try and use a counter - but that's hard to do when you only have 1 tape!"
             - Sidenote: "OS isn't a required class here?
-I chose the wrong undergrad!"
+I chose the wrong school for undergrad!"
                 - When you DO have a multi-tape TM, though, you can use variables by implementing a hacky version of a memory manager, similar to in OS design, and by coming up with some encoding scheme
         - Formally, though, having a multi-tape TM means that your transition function now takes an input from ALL tapes at each step
-            - So, the formal definition looks like:
+            - So, the formal definition for a 2-tape TM looks like:

                 $\gamma = Q \times \Gamma^2 \implies Q \times \Gamma^2 \times \{L,R\}^2$